 If you wish to define a function-like macro on the command line, write its argument list with surrounding parentheses before the equals sign (if any).

-Parentheses are meaningful to most shells, so you will need to quote the option.
+Parentheses are meaningful to most shells, so you should quote the option.
 With sh and csh, '-D'name(args...)=definition'' works.